OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-connectivity.md

 Onbekend probleem.

 ### <a name="authentication-cancelled"></a>Verificatie is geannuleerd
-De uitdaging multi-factor authentication (MFA) is geannuleerd.
+Hallo multi-factor authentication (MFA) uitdaging is geannuleerd.

 ### <a name="connecttomsonline"></a>ConnectToMSOnline
 Verificatie is gelukt, maar er is een verificatieprobleem met Azure AD PowerShell.